Nathan Pitts

-Nathan Alvin Pitts (June 29, 1913 – June 15, 1998) was an African-American Federal Administrator, diplomat, and philanthropist.
-Pitts retired from the Department of Education in 1980 as Chief of the Division of International Education.
-He was the first black Education attaché to the permanent US UNESCO delegation, serving from 1970 to 1975.
+Nathan Alvin Pitts (June 29, 1913 – June 15, 1998) was an African-American federal administrator, diplomat, and philanthropist.
+Pitts retired from the Department of Education in 1980 as chief of the division of international education.
+He was the first African-American to serve as education attaché to the permanent US UNESCO delegation, serving from 1970 to 1975.

 Early years

-Dr. Nathan Pitts, born on June 29, 1913, was the youngest of the four notable sons of Willis N. and Roberta J. Pitts.
-His brothers were Dr. Willis N. Pitts Jr., Robert B. Pitts, and Dr. Raymond J. Pitts.
+Nathan Pitts, born on June 29, 1913, was the youngest of the four sons of Willis N. and Roberta J. Pitts.
+His brothers were Willis N. Pitts Jr., Robert B. Pitts, and Raymond J. Pitts.

 Pitts attended Florida A&M University and Xavier University on football and basketball scholarships, and earned a BS from Xavier in 1936.
-In the 1935-36 school year, he earned honorable mention as an All American Quarterback for Xavier.
+In the 1935-36 school year, he earned honorable mention as an All-American quarterback for Xavier.
 His mentor was Theodore A. (Ted) Wright, the college's football coach.
-After graduating, Wright helped Pitts find a job coaching and teaching at Immaculata High School in Birmingham, Ala., where he brought both track and basketball teams to regional medals and best records in a single year.
+After graduating, Wright helped Pitts find a job coaching and teaching at Immaculata High School in Birmingham, Alabama, where he brought both track and basketball teams to regional medals and best records in a single year.